BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 ## Compiler / Infrastructure Contributions

 If you're thinking of implementing a significant feature or refactor, please discuss the plan with us first.
-We'd prefer to figure out and nail down the architecture before any detailed coding.
+We'd prefer to figure out and nail down an architecture and plan before any detailed coding.

+## Third Party Tools

+If you build a tool that integrates with / makes use of this HDL, feel free to open an issue to request we add it to a list of such tool.
+We may review such tools for quality and readiness before listing.

+We are also open to collaborating and discussing on how we can better support third party tooling, particularly community-driven open-source projects.

 ## Example Boards